 CSA students tend to be on the Pre-A Level programme and follow a full-time supervised timetable.
-The Pre-A Level programme gives students experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.
+The Pre-A Level programme gives students experience in linguistic, mathematical, scientific, technological, human, and social, physical, and aesthetic and creative education.

 In the instance where a CSA is not on the Pre-A Level programme and therefore has a more flexible timetable, suitable supervision is in place (see Supervision & Missing Student Policy).
-A CSA student may be enrolled onto the A Level programme if they meet the school entry requirement for this course.